Prince Alfred College: 1945 to 1999

+2000 to present

+In 2000 the school was mentioned in the Australian Parliament when the then Leader of the Opposition, Kim Beazley, had to deny his children attended the school.
+The matter arose because of a controversial letter sent to MPs by the headmaster, Stephen Codrington, regarding proposed legislative changes.

 At one time, Princes was the only college in Adelaide to offer the IB Diploma at all three stages; the PYP and MYP are compulsory units of work for Preparatory and Middle school students, enabling its students to continue to complete the Diploma in year 11 and 12, or to be recognised nationally with the SACE.

 On Wednesday 18 April 2018, Elizabeth II's son, Prince Edward, Earl of Wessex, visited Prince Alfred College, and participated in an unveiling a stone to commemorate the sesquicentennial of the College.
 In 2019, Prince Alfred College celebrated its sesquicentenary 150th Anniversary.

+The first female member of the school's leadership was appointed in 2024, Deputy Headmistress Georgina West.

+The South Australian premier, Peter Malinauskas, officially opened a new building built by the PAOCA.